Adrian-Hacker/Awesome_Self-Taught_JavaScript_Curriculum_for_Adrian_Hacker/README.md

 JavaScript doesn't require a compiler and works in any browser, be it Mac, Windows, or Linux 🌐.
 In the early days of the WWW, companies needed a standard to avoid a "choose your own adventure" scenario, akin to VHS vs. Beta or Blu-Ray vs. HD-DVD 📼.
 Enter JavaScript.
 It breaks down all the HTML elements on a webpage into objects, known as the Document Object Model (DOM) 📄.
 There was now a way to make the things inside of a \<body> tag or \<h1> or \<div> etc.. do program kinds of things, and change the look and the content displayed without any compiling needed.

 But wait, there's more!
 It also controls browser activities, like pop-up windows or screen size, termed the Browser Object Model (BOM) 🖥️.
 This led to robust features, making JavaScript a comprehensive language.
 Innovations like Node.js allow JavaScript to function outside the browser, enabling full client/server programs without requiring compilation and being OS-agnostic 🌟.
-Read every page of everything listed below and complete the activites as part of your  own portfolio.
+You need to buy the book and read every page of everything listed below and complete the activites as part of your own portfolio.

 # Learning Material